Chile Ristras of New Mexico

 Some claim that plain water is best, while others claim that sugar, beer, bread, citrus fruits, tomato juice and oil can also help.
 Scientific research says that milk or milk based products which contain casein are the most helpful.
 Casein is a protein that unbinds the capsaicin from the nerve receptors on the taste buds, and puts out the fire!

-What is the difference between red and greed Chile fruit?
+What is the difference between red and green chile fruit?

 Today, chiles are widely used as a natural remedy.
 Pharmaceutical companies use the capsaicin as a topical agent in creams and liniments for sore muscles or for chronic pain as with shingles, rheumatoid arthritis and osteoarthritis.

-Capsaicin is the active ingredient in anti-mugger aerosols used by many police departments.
+Capsaicin is the active ingredient in anti-mugger (pepper spray) aerosols used by many police departments.

 Ornamental chiles (which are edible) are grown in colors of the rainbow by many nursery greenhouses.